First hint of timeline for possible Brynderwyns reopening revealed

 Little work had been done on the road since the improvements on the north side around 10 years ago, Cocurullo said.

-Waka Kotahi has given an estimate of “up to four weeks” before access can be provided to all vehicles, although they said they hoped to have controlled access before that time.
-No date has been given for re-opening.
+Waka Kotahi has given an estimate of “up to four weeks” before access can be provided to all vehicles, although it said it hoped to have controlled access before that time.
+No date has been given for reopening.

 Light vehicles are currently having to detour through Mangawhai, where multiple trucks and trailers have become stuck on sharp bends on Cove Rd since the SH1 closure.